Natalie Bauer-Lechner: Erinnerungen an Gustav Mahler

 The publication history of her principal work is complicated.
-The source is a bulky collection of notes entitled Mahleriana, apparently deriving from some thirty diaries which no longer exist.
+The source is a voluminous collection of notes entitled Mahleriana, apparently deriving from some thirty diaries which no longer exist.
 During her life, brief extracts were published in two Viennese journals: anonymously in Der Merker (March 1912, pp. 182–88), and under her own name in Musikblätter des Anbruch (1920, pp. 306–9).
-Erinnerungen an Gustav Mahler was published in January 1923, and represents an edited selection from the available materials — as does the later English volume Recollections of Gustav Mahler (1980).
-The first German edition was republished in Hamburg 1984 (slightly altered and with additional materials, edited by Herbert Killian (Vienna), and with footnotes and commentaries by Knud Martner (Copenhagen)).
+Erinnerungen an Gustav Mahler was published in January 1923, and represents an edited selection from the available materials — as does the later volume Recollections of Gustav Mahler compiled in English (1980).
+The first German edition was republished in Hamburg in 1984 (slightly altered and with additional materials, edited by Herbert Killian (Vienna), with footnotes and commentaries by Knud Martner (Copenhagen)).

-Recently owned by the late Mahler-scholar Henry-Louis de La Grange, the Mahleriana manuscript is not intact: numerous pages have been torn out by unknown hands, and there is no indication of what they might have contained.
-During her life, Natalie Bauer-Lechner was in the habit of lending her manuscript to friends and acquaintances (E.H.
-Gombrich reports that his parents had it in their possession for some time), and it is presumably this practice that allowed material to be removed.
+Recently owned by the late Mahler scholar Henry-Louis de la Grange, the Mahleriana manuscript is not intact: numerous pages have been torn out by unknown hands, and there is no indication of what they might have contained.
+During her life, Natalie Bauer-Lechner was in the habit of lending her manuscript to friends and acquaintances; E.H.
+Gombrich reports that his parents had it in their possession for some time, and it is presumably this practice that allowed material to be removed.

 A collection of notes recording conversations with Mahler's long-standing friend Siegfried Lipiner is understood to have once existed among her papers.
 Its current whereabouts are unknown.